nextcloud/files_rightclick/README.md

-# Files Right Click (Nextcloud app)
+# Right Click (Nextcloud app)
-  Add a simple right click menu on the Files Nextcloud app.
-  Add also some open options in function of the file type
+  This app allows users and developers to have a right click menu.
+  Simply use the RightClick object to quickly create context menus.
+  The Files app already shows the actions menu when right clicking on files and folders.

 # Some screenshots
 ## Folder context menu